Robert Lowery (actor): Personal life and death

 He was married three times, to three actresses.
 Jean Parker and he had a son, Robert Lowery Hanks II, in 1952.

 His other wives were Vivan Wilcox and Barbara "Rusty" Farrell, whom he married on March 21, 1947 in Las Vegas, Nevada.

-Although a divorce action was filed in his last marriage to Parker, it was never finalized.

 Lowery died of heart failure at the age of 58 in his Los Angeles apartment on December 26, 1971.